timsee/ArduCor/README.md

 Here is an example with 16 LEDs on control pin 6:

 ```
-#define IS_RAINBOWDUINO  0
+const int IS_RAINBOWDUINO  0
-#define IS_NEOPIXEL      1
+const int IS_NEOPIXEL      1
-#define IS_SINGLE_LED    0
+const int IS_SINGLE_LED    0

-#define LED_COUNT        16
+const int LED_COUNT        16

-#define CONTROL_PIN      6
+const int CONTROL_PIN      6
 ```

 #### <a name="RGBLED-hardware"></a>Single RGB LED

 This project supports using a single RGB LED, although certain routines lose some of their features by only having one LED.
 For setup, consult your RGB LED datasheet for wiring to the arduino.
-Then, set up these defines:
+Then, set up these constants:

 * set `IS_SINGLE_LED` to 1, `IS_RAINBOWDUINO` to 0, and `IS_NEOPIXEL` to 0
 * set the R, G, and B pins to the pins being used to control those channels.